heckerdavid/heckerdavid/README.md

 #  👋   Hi, I’m David!

-A curious software developer who is passionate about learning.
+I am a software developer, Navy veteran, and avid learner who thrives in fast paced, high stakes environments.
+I am passionate about sustainability, increasing access to information globally, and empowering individuals to impact change.
 My background is in chemistry, nuclear power, and team leadership.

 ##  Languages